Elephant Veterinary Centre

 An Elephant welfare project supported by STEF

-It is also our aim to construct a Visitor and Education Centre at the site to help visitors understand the importance of the elephant in Thai culture, and to provide an insight into elephant welfare and conservation.
+Our next project is to fund the construction of a Visitor and Education Centre at the hospital site to help visitors understand the importance of the elephant in Thai culture, and to provide an insight into elephant welfare and conservation, in the hope of safeguarding the future of Asian elephants.
 To help us provide these critical services please consider supporting our project.
 You can donate here.